You’ve started a blog! Yeah! I remember that feeling myself!

 Even Google agrees.
 It is less likely to rank a site without an SSL certificate than one that does.
 It can help with ranking.

 If you do not yet have one, it is easy to add.
-Reach out to your host and ask them to assist you with adding it (and most of them will even do it for free).
+Reach out to your host and ask them to help you add it (and most of them will even do it for free).

 3. Trying to do everything at once

 When you start out blogging, you are doing a lot of research.
 That means reading countless articles and books about what you need to do.
-And, the truth is, if you ask five people what to do first, you may end up with five different answers.
+The truth is, if you ask five people what to do first, you may end up with five different answers.

 One may say you need to set up an email list from day one, and another may tell you to create a product to sell.
 Yet another will say not to do email but to focus on affiliate marketing.
-Then there is that other article you read that told you that you had to be on Pinterest and to ignore SEO.
+Then, another article you read told you that you had to be on Pinterest and to ignore SEO.

 That can leave the amateur blogger feeling they have to do it all at this moment.
 You don’t.